Original Publish Date: Sept 28, 2016

 A General Partnership is taxed and filed under the personal taxes of each individual who operates that business.
 If the revenues associated with the business are or will be higher than the needs of the individual owners, it may be an option to look at incorporation or at minimum a conversation with an accountant or tax expert to advise you on what would work best for you in your specific circumstance.

-If after consideration, you would like to proceed to register a General Partnership in the Province of Ontario, here is the link to do so:
+If after consideration, you would like to proceed to register a General Partnership in the Province of Ontario, please click the button below.

-If you wish to view an Ontario incorporation as an alternative to registering a General Partnership, here is the link to do so:
+If you wish to view an Ontario incorporation as an alternative to registering a General Partnership, you may do so here: